 How will you judge without categories?

 Our score sheet is designed to evaluate the tenets of quality writing and storytelling universal to all sub-genres of romance.
 Please review our score sheet to see what our judges are evaluating.

 Yes, so long as it qualifies as a romance.

 Why does the entry form ask me to specify subgenre(s) along with the category I’m entering?

-Particularly for the Wildcard category, this information will be used to inform the judges (both preliminary and final) of the type of entry she is about to read.
+Although the judges will not evaluate your entry specific to a subgenre, this information will be used to inform the judges (both preliminary and final) of the type of entry they are about to read.

-No. Our judges will stop at 3,000 words, based on the computer word count.
+No. Your entry will be evaluated for word count before being sent out for judging.
+Entries longer than 3,005 words (or 3,155 words with a clearly labeled SET-UP section) will be disqualified.
 Try to stop at a scene ending, a point of tension, a place with a natural lure, so the judge is left wanting MORE.
-If that means you give the contest less than 3,000 words, that will not hurt you.
-But ending in the middle of a sentence might.
+If that means you give the contest less than the maximum words, that will not hurt you.
+However, ending in the middle of a sentence might.